gpang98/Challenge10_sqlalchemy-challenge/README.md

 All the codes are taken from lecture notes and ChatGPT.

-The GitHub repositry folder is organized thus way:
+The GitHub repositry folder is organized this way:
 1. SursfUp folder
-    - Resources folder - contain the hawaii.sqlit, and 2 csv files.
+    - Resources folder - contain the hawaii.sqlite, and 2 csv files.
-    - cimiate_starter_Final.ipynb - this is the final version of the Jupyter Notebook codes
+    - climate_starter_Final.ipynb - this is the final version of the Jupyter Notebook codes for grading
-    - climate_starte.ypynb - this was the original started codes given for the Challenge
+    - climate_starte.ypynb - this was the original starter codes given for the Challenge 10